Using PostgreSQL Extensions with Atlas

 CREATE EXTENSION IF NOT EXISTS pgvector;

-Additionally, extensions are database-level objects, so they are installed at the database level.
-Therefore, when working with extensions, the scope of migrations will be set to the database and objects such as tables are qualified with the schema name.
+Finally, extensions are database-level objects, so they are installed at the database level.
+Therefore, when working with extensions, the scope of migrations should be set to the database and objects such as tables should be qualified with the schema name.

 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";